Seared Steak Strips with Chimichurri and Garden Herb Potatoes

 You might be wondering what this chimichurri sauce is.
-It’s a zesty green Argentinean sauce popular throughout South America that’s made of parsley, red pepper flakes, garlic, olive oil, and red wine vinegar.
+It’s a zesty green Argentinian sauce popular throughout South America that’s made of parsley, red pepper flakes, garlic, olive oil, and red wine vinegar.
 While it’s often used on grilled meat, we have found ourselves putting it on practically everything – from tacos to grilled vegetables to pasta.
 We’ve paired the colorful sauce with Crowd Cow’s Stir Fry Beef and Tasteful Selections Garden Herb Potatoes, making a great option for when you need dinner in a hurry.

 What you need